University of South Florida

 USF Honors College Alums Reflect on Med School as They Start Surgical Residency

-University of South Florida alumni Dr. Ife Bolujo, Dr. Trent Lippert, Dr. Karina Bowers, and Dr. Sarah Awshah were among seven medical school graduates selected for Tampa General Hospital’s surgical residency program.
+University of South Florida alumni Dr. Ife Bolujo, Dr. Trent Lippert, Dr. Karina Bowers, and Dr. Sabrina Awshah were among seven medical school graduates selected for Tampa General Hospital’s surgical residency program.
 Their undergraduate experiences at USF, particularly within the Judy Genshaft Honors College, laid a strong foundation for their journey into medical school and beyond.

 These alumni recently shared their insights on the Honor Roll Podcast, where they discussed the challenges and rewards of starting their surgical residency, their transformative experiences in the Honors College, and their paths through medical school.